You've added an item to the cart! ×

 How did you meet?

-Chris K actually joined a hardcore band that Chris F & Matt were already in to do vocals.
+We were originally in a Hardcore band together.
 That band ran its course and from it Acid Throne was born.

 Why are you called Acid Throne?